yubobo/cdap/docs/loom-docs/source/guide/bcp/data-center-bcp.rst

 #.
 Multiple Loom Servers with HAProxy in front of them.
 UI and provisioner connect to Loom Server using HAProxy interface.
 #.
 Database replication with automatic failover in case one of them goes down.
 DB is also fronted by a proxy, and Loom Server connects to DB using the proxy.

+.. note:: This configuration requires a minimum of 3 machines since the smallest redundant ZooKeeper quorum needs 3 nodes.

 .. _single-dc:
 .. figure:: /_images/ha_within_colo.png
     :align: center